CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/affine_transformation.rst

 axis, a rotation angle and a center of rotation.
 Based on these inputs, OVITO computes the corresponding affine transformation for you.

+Translation in reduced coordinates
+""""""""""""""""""""""""""""""""""

+The option :guilabel:`In reduced cell coordinates` changes the affine transformation method such that the translation vector :math:`\mathbf{t}` is specified in reduced cell coordinates instead of Cartesian coordinates, i.e. in terms of the three vectors that span the simulation cell (after they have been transformed by the linear matrix :math:`\mathbf{M}`).

+In other words, activating this option changes the affine transformation equation to :math:`\mathbf{x}' =  \mathbf{M} \cdot (\mathbf{x} + \mathbf{H} \cdot \mathbf{t})`
+with :math:`\mathbf{H}` being the 3x3 cell matrix formed by the three edge vectors of the original simulation cell.

-Transform to target box
+Transform to target cell
-"""""""""""""""""""""""
+""""""""""""""""""""""""

-The :guilabel:`Transform to target box` option lets the modifier dynamically compute the affine transformation based the original shape of the simulation cell and a specified target cell shape.
+The :guilabel:`Transform to target cell` option lets the modifier dynamically compute the affine transformation based the original shape of the simulation cell and a specified target cell shape.
 The automatically determined transformation maps the existing simulation cell exactly onto the given target cell shape.
 All contents of the simulation cell (e.g. particles, surface meshes, etc.) will be mapped into the new cell shape accordingly, unless you turn off their transformation (see next section).

-Note that you can use this option to replace a varying simulation cell loaded from the input trajectory file(s) with a constant simulation cell shape of your choice.
+Note that you can use this option to replace a varying simulation cell loaded from the input trajectory file(s) with a constant cell shape of your choice.

 Transformed elements
 """"""""""""""""""""